Determine Your Cost of Attendance

 Once you have determined your Cost of Attendance and subtracted your financial aid award (except Federal Work-Study and any associated loan fees) the following options may be considered to fund your costs for the academic year:

 - Option 1: Family and other resources from savings, work, outside scholarships, etc

-- Option 3: Federal Direct Parent Loan for Undergraduate Students (PLUS) is a fixed interest loan authorized by the Federal government which parents can apply for to help pay for dependent student’s education.
+- Option 3: Federal Direct Parent Loan for Undergraduate Students (PLUS) is a fixed interest loan authorized by the Federal government which parents can apply for to help pay for a dependent student’s education.
 There are fees associated with this loan, and the parent is responsible for repayment.
-In-school deferments may be available by contacting the Direct Loan Servicer after your PLUS loan proceeds have been disbursed to the student’s bill.
+In-school deferments may be available by contacting the Direct Loan Servicer after your PLUS loan has been disbursed to the student’s bill.
 Applications for the 2023-2024 aid year are now open at studentaid.gov.

-- Option 4: Alternative Loans are in the name of the student but may also be applied for by a parent or other willing applicant.
+- Option 4: Alternative Loans are generally in the name of the student but may also be applied for by a parent or other willing applicant.
 Student alternative loans in the student’s name most commonly require a cosigner.
 Alternative loans may have variable interest rates, higher fees and fewer borrower benefits than Federal loans.
 Some private lenders will require payment of accrued interest while a student is enrolled.